Millington Police Department

 I live out of state, how do I get a copy of an Accident or Incident Report?

-Mail a money order in the amount of ten dollars ($10.00) to the Millington Police Department.
-Include the incident number, if available, thedate the incident was reported, the location of the incident, the full name of the driver, if requesting an accident report, the full name of a victim and brief details, if the incident was an assault of theft report.
-Also include the return address, and a daytime phone number.
-The police department reports approximately four-hundred reports per month and this information is required to locate the correct incident.
+Include the incident number, if available, the date the incident was reported, the location of the incident, the full name of the driver, if requesting an accident report, the full name of a victim and brief details, if the incident was an assault or theft report.
+Also include a contact name, and a daytime phone number.
+The police department reports approximately three-hundred reports per month and this information is required to locate the correct incident.

 [Top]